gideon-ai/gideon/conversations-with-gideon.md

+## Conversations with Gideon
-## This file contains the list of conversations that Gideon can handle at this point of time.
+### This file contains the list of conversations that Gideon can handle at this point of time.
 Feel free to add more conversations and coding patterns.

 Conversation 1: